ddow/dashboard-agent/README.md

 now default to `arm64`; override `PACKAGE_ARCH` if you need a different architecture.

+These deployment modules require **AWS CLI v2** so the architecture can be set when creating or updating the Lambda.
+If you encounter an error like `Unknown options: --architectures`, upgrade your environment to AWS CLI v2.

 ### Tests under `deploy/tests`

 The `deploy/tests` directory contains simple sanity checks.
 The most commonly